 Throughout his time as Mayor, Victor has focused on fostering an improved quality of life and promoting safe, family-friendly environments throughout the City.
 As Mayor, together with the City Council, Victor has guided Pasadena through the COVID-19 pandemic and recovery during a challenging time of social inequity, mass retirements and the search for a new City Manager.

-Victor enjoys a wonderful family life with his wife Kelly, an elementary school teacher in the El Monte Unified School District, and their two children Michael and Emma.
+Victor enjoys a wonderful family life with his wife Kelly, an elementary school teacher, and their two children Michael and Emma.